Sybrid203/Ethical-Hacking/Cross Site Request Forgery/Cross Site Request Forgery - PortSwigger Academy.md

 If you add a random value, it is likely that the attacker won't be able to predict it.
 Moreover, the server on the other side is waiting for the generated token he assigned specifically for the request.

-The attacker has no way of knowing the CSRF token because each token is generated separately on every request.
+The attacker has no way of knowing the CSRF token because each token is generated separately for different requests.

 Example by steps:

 1. Alice wants to connect to bank.com, her browser sends an HTTP request.
 2. The server responds with an HTTP response that contains a generated token.
-3. This token is temporarily saved on the server, waiting for Alice to enter her username and password.
+3. This token is saved on the server, waiting for Alice to enter her username and password.
-4. Alice then enters her credentials and logs in.
+4. Alice then enters her credentials and submits the form with the hidden csrf token.
+5. The server matches the token Alice sent it with the token he stored after he sent it to Alice's web application.
-5. The server gives Alice a cookie containing its session ID, saves the token under Alice's session and uses it for future means of authentication whenever Alice performs manipulation on her data.
+6. The server gives Alice a cookie containing its session ID, saves the token under Alice's session and uses it for future means of authentication whenever Alice performs manipulation on her data.

 This prevents an attacker from executing a CSRF attack since he doesn't know Alice's token.

-Unlike a regular attack which abuses only the session, which is provided by the browser automatically.
+Unlike a regular attack which abuses only the session.

 Example: 'Random User' receives 'token1' when she opens login.php.